A complete guide to OCR Gateway GCSE Chemistry

 |---|---|---|---|---|

 Each paper contains a mix of question types: Multiple choice, short structured answers, longer six-mark extended responses, and questions that ask you to interpret data from experiments.
 The six-mark questions are where the top grades are decided.
-Examiner reports flag them as the discriminator between a grade 7 and a grade 9.
+They tend to separate the top grades.

 Gateway A vs Twenty First Century B OCR offers two chemistry GCSEs.
 Gateway (J248) is the more traditional content-led course.
 Twenty First Century (J258) is more context-led, with chemistry taught through real-world themes such as air, water and materials.
 This guide covers Gateway A. Check with your school which one you are taking before revising.